xjchen-0710/Online-learning-for-PESS/README.md

 The online learning framework was collaboratively developed by Yongkang Ding, Zhengrun Wu, and Xinjiang Chen while at the Peking University.

 # How to cite the Online Learning Framework
 Guannan He, Yongkang Ding, Zhengrun Wu, Xinjiang Chen,  Da Zhang, and Jie Song.
 Environment-Adaptive Online Learning for Portable Energy Storage Based on Porous Electrode Model.
-IEEE Transactions on Automation Science and Engineering.
+IEEE Transactions on Automation Science and Engineering (In press).